amenzwa/nn/README.md

     o[l] = f(w[l] * p)
 ```

-Despite all the advantages of the matrix-based implementation, I chose to implement the LIR algorithm so as to show explicitly how the equations are realised in code.
-That is the main purpose of this project.
+Despite all the advantages of the matrix-based EBP implementation, I chose the `for` loop version given in LIR, so as to show explicitly how the equations are realised in code.
+Unlike LIR, through, SOM presents its algorithm in matrix notation.
+As such, I give here a vectorised implementation for SOM.

 ## *using the programme*